Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Detecting the sign of correlations in a social neuroscience study

 \section{Detecting the sign of correlations in a social neuroscience study}

 \citet{tom2007neural} carried out an experiment in an attempt to associate neural activity in the brain with behavioral ``loss aversion".
 Their study received high publicity, and the collected data was reanalyzed in \citet{poldrack2009independence} and in \citet{rosenblatt2014neuroimage}.
 The original data was made available through the \textit{OpenfMRI} initiative at \url{https://openfmri.org/dataset/ds000005} and described in detail in the paper by \citeauthor{tom2007neural} For each of 16 subjects a behavioral loss aversion index was measured along with a neural index at each brain voxel.
-The voxel-specific correlations between behavioral index and neural index were then used to detect brain regions that are associated with loss aversion.

-\citet{rosenblatt2014neuroimage} revisited this dataset and explored different methods to construct confidence intervals which account for selection bias in reported voxels.
+The voxel-specific correlations between behavioral index and neural index were then used to detect brain regions that are associated with loss aversion. \citet{rosenblatt2014neuroimage} revisited this dataset and explored different methods to construct confidence intervals which account for selection bias in reported voxels.
 Their approach is, in general, to employ a two-stage procedure where the first stage is in principle designed to detect nonzero correlations; at the second stage they construct a confidence interval for each parameter selected (rejected) at the first stage, while attempting to control the FCR below some pre-specified level.

 Specifically, one of the schemes they used is selection via the BH procedure.
 As we are interested in sign classification rather than two-sided testing, we view the BH procedure here as a directional procedure, namely, as a procedure which classifies the sign of each reported parameter as strictly positive or strictly negative.
 If willing to settle for weak (rather than strict) sign determination, our method suggests an alternative which tends to discover more parameters.
 Thus, we apply our method to the $z$-scores computed for each voxel for the Fisher-transformed correlations, and which were processed by \citet{rosenblatt2014neuroimage} and kindly made available to us.
-The concern about validity of our procedure under dependency, which is likely to be present in the current example, is mitigated by the simulations results from Section \ref{subsec:dependency}.
+The concern about validity of our procedure under dependency, which is likely to be present in the current example, is mitigated by the simulations results from Section S.2 of the Supplementary Material.